 No tax is ever payable on a Non Concessional Contribution made into a SMSF either when the monies are contributed into the SMSF or when monies are accessed later on at retirement.

 All Non Concessional Contributions are made into the Transaction Bank Account

 All Non Concessional Contributions must be deposited into the Transaction Bank Account established for your SMSF.
 There is only one Transaction Bank Account established for your SMSF and all Members must deposit Contributions into the same Transaction Bank Account.
 It is unnecessary and administratively inefficient to have a separate Transaction Bank Account for each Member.

 How ESUPERFUND tracks Non Concessional Contributions

 Each Contribution and Contribution Type must be allocated to a specific Member as part of the annual compliance process.
 This is a legal requirement.
 Typically the Member making the Contribution and the Contribution Type will be detailed on the Bank Statement.
-To the extent that the narration on the Bank Statement is insufficient, you will be asked to confirm on whose behalf the contributions have been made and the Contribution Type using an annual checklist we send to all SMSF clients each year in July.
+To the extent that the narration on the Bank Statement is insufficient, you will be asked to confirm on whose behalf the contributions have been made and the Contribution Type using an annual checklist we send to all SMSF clients each year in by 31 August.
 You do not need to send us confirmation at the time each Non Concessional Contribution is made.
 This information is only required annually and we will guide you through the process and prompt you when information is required from you.
-For more visit our Q&A section here.
+For more information on Frequently Asked Questions about the Non Concessional Contributions, please click here.